+Adjusting Observed Velocity with Method and Horizonta Angle Coefficients

+Turning On and Setting up 61

 Turn the AquaCalc On.
-Create a New Section Vertical Setup In the Measure Screen Aborting a Measurement 61 63 63 65 Halting a Measurement Performing a Measurement from a Bridge or Cableway 66 Erratic Flow Reset 67 Using the Ice Draft Mode 67 Recommended Depth Setting for Ice Measurements and Sectional Rods Adjusting Ice Measurements with Coefficients Using the Method Coefficient to enter the 0.92 Ice Coefficient Automatically.
-68 69 Performing Wall Measurements 71 Performing Flood Measurements 72 Using the 0.2 Flood Measurement Method Proper use of Flood Coefficients Reviewing a Measurement in the AquaCalc Pro 76 Measurement Screen Vertical Totals Section Totals 76 Downloading Measurements to a Computer 79 Using DataLink to Download Measurements 79 Graphing a measurement in the AquaCalc Pro Analyzer 83 Using Other Programs to Download the AquaCalc 84 HyperTerminal Settings Transferring Data Transfer Information On The PC On The AquaCalc 85 85 85 00
+Create a New Section Vertical Setup In the Measure Screen Aborting a Measurement 61 63 63

+Halting a Measurement .
+65

+Performing a Measurement from a Bridge or Cableway 66

+Erratic Flow Reset 67

+Using the Ice Draft Mode Recommended Depth Setting for Ice Measurements an Sectional Rods 68 69

+Performing Wall Measurements 71

+How To: Making a Wall Measurement 72

+Performing Flood Measurements 72

+Using the 0.2 Flood Measurement Method Proper use of Flood Coefficients

+Reviewing a Measurement in the AquaCalc 76

+Measurement Screen Vertical Totals Section Totals 77

+Transferring and Viewing Measurements on a

+Computer 79

+Transfer using a USB Connection 79

+Installing the USB Drivers

+Using DataLink to Download Measurements 80

+Using Other Programs to Download the AquaCalc